-My name is Mike Driscoll and I live in Iowa.
+My name is Mike Driscoll.
 I am a computer programmer by trade and use Python almost exclusively to make my living.
 This blog’s original purpose was to be a brain dump.
 I would post code that I wanted to remember on here and if someone else found it useful, that was a bonus.

 You can support this site by purchasing some MouseVsPython shirts here or by clicking on any of the Amazon links in the book reviews and buying something on Amazon.
 It doesn’t even have to be the book!

 If you’d like to translate this blog or use the code, feel free.
 Just follow the license.

 I have been using Python since April 2006.
 I also blog for the Python Software Foundation from time to time.
 Other than blogging, I enjoy engaging in Christian apologetics, read novels, listen to a wide variety of music and learn photography.
 I write documentation for the wxPython project’s wiki page and help wxPython user’s on their mailing list.
 I also help Python user’s on the PyWin32 list and occasionally the comp.lang.py list too.

 I founded Iowa’s local Python user group, Pyowa, which meets once a month.

 I have been a technical reviewer for Packt Publishing since late 2009.
 A technical reviewer is supposed to look at the book’s structure and check for technical issues rather than grammatical issues.
 I do both as I want the books to be the best they can be.
 It’s an unpaid position, but I get a copy of the book I edited and a copy of any book from their library that I want.
 Here is a list of the books that I have reviewed for Packt:

 - Python 3 Object Oriented Programming by Dusty Phillips

 - Python 2.6 Graphics Cookbook by Mike Ohlson de Fine